Aimé Leon Dore: History

 To date, ALD has collaborated with New Balance on three major projects spanning three seasons (Spring/Summer 2019, Fall/Winter 2020, and Spring/Summer 2020).
-Each project has seen ALD deliver its unique take on New Balance's heritage and design in ways which pay homage to life in New York.
+Each project has seen ALD deliver its unique take on New Balance's heritage and design in ways that pay homage to life in New York.
 The inaugural project in April 2019 focused on NB's iconic 997 silhouette; a collection featuring the 990v2 and 990v5 followed in November 2019; and the brand delivered a project featuring the 827 (the first time the shoe had been revived following its launch over 20 years ago) in March 2020.

 In February 2020, ALD released the first-of-its-kind ALD 964, a one-of-one custom 1990 Porsche 964 911 Carrera 4 restored with Porsche's blessing and support, the first time they had lent their official backing to a vintage 911 restoration.
 The project included a video campaign, limited-edition capsule collection, and physical activation at the Deitch gallery on Wooster St. in New York's SoHo district.

+In July 2023, ALD collaborated with Greek Luxury Rib manufacture Technohull and created the Aimé Leon Dore Technohull 38 Grand Sport Power Boat.
+Powered by twin 450 horsepower Mercury engines, the boat combines power, endurance, and sportiness, reaching speeds in the range of 90 mph.
+Alongside the boat collaboration, ALD created unique clothing and accessories with Technohull's branding are now resold for higher than the original price.